goldbergyoni/javascript-testing-best-practices/readme.md

 **Role:** Writer

 **About:** I'm an independent consultant who works with 500 fortune corporates and garage startups on polishing their JS & Node.js applications.
 More than any other topic I'm fascinated by and aims to master the art of testing.
-I'm also the author of '[Node.js Best Practices](https://github.com/goldbergyoni/nodebestpractices)
+I'm also the author of [Node.js Best Practices](https://github.com/goldbergyoni/nodebestpractices)

 <br/>

-**Workshop:** 👨‍🏫 Want to learn all these practices and techniques at your offices (Europe & USA)? [register here for my testing workshop](https://testjavascript.com/)
+**Workshop:** 👨‍🏫 Want to learn all these practices and techniques at your offices (Europe & USA)?
+[Register here for my testing workshop](https://testjavascript.com/)
 <br/>

 **Follow:**